gay and lesbian sporting event

 The DÜSSEL-CUP is Düsseldorf’s premier gay and lesbian sporting event.
 The Düssel-Cup is organized by four clubs: VC Phönix, Düsseldorf Dolphins, Weiberkram and TSC conTAKT.

-The DÜSSEL-CUP has been running for 10 years now and has more than realised its goal of being an established gay and lesbian sporting event.
+The DÜSSEL-CUP has been running for more than 12 years now and has more than realised its goal of being an established gay and lesbian sporting event.
 The DÜSSEL-CUP was created in the spirit of making friends in an arena that offers fair competition for those who are athletically ambitious as well as for those for who prioritise the fun of competition.
 Participation of heterosexual athletes is obviously in keeping with the spirit of inclusion that the DÜSSEL-CUP welcomes.

 The athletic competitions, along with the social opportunities that the Friday registration, Saturday evening athletes’ party, and the Sunday farewell brunch offer, provide Düssel-Cup participants with a lifetime of memories enriched by new friends and good times.